Initial data rigidity results: The Weakly Outermost Condition

-R.~Schoen and S.-T.~Yau proved in \cite{SchoenYau1979.2} that such a manifold $N$ does not admit a metric of positive scalar curvature.
-They have recently extended their result to all dimensions $m \geq 2$ in \cite{SY2017}.
-See also the discussion in \cite[Chapter 2]{Lee}, where their result is stated in the form used here, as Theorem 2.28.

-We say that a closed orientable $m$-dimensional manifold $N$ satisfies the \textsl{cohomology condition} if there are classes $\omega_1,\ldots,\omega_m\in H^1(N,\Z)$ such that \eqref{eq: cohomology} holds.
-Note that every manifold diffeomorphic to $\T^m$ or, more generally, to $\mathbb{T}^m \# Q$ where $Q$ is closed and orientable, satisfies this condition.
+is non-zero.
+Such a manifold $N$ has a component that does not admit a metric of positive scalar curvature; see \cite[Theorem~5.2]{SY2017} and the discussion of \cite[Theorem~2.28]{Lee}.
+Note that every manifold diffeomorphic to $\T^m$ or, more generally, to $\mathbb{T}^m \, \# \, Q$ with $Q$ oriented and closed satisfies the cohomology condition; cf.~\cite[Theorem~5.1]{SY2017}.

-\begin{lemma} Let $M$ be a compact orientable $n$-dimensional manifold with boundary, $n \ge 3$.
-Suppose that the boundary $\p M$ can be expressed as a disjoint union of hypersurfaces, $\p M=\Sigma_0\cup S$.
-If $M$ satisfies the homotopy condition with respect to $\Sigma_0$ and $\Sigma_0$ satisfies the cohomology condition, then every hypersurface $\Sigma$ homologous to $\Sigma_0$ in $M$ satisfies the cohomology condition. \end{lemma}
+\begin{lemma} Let $M$ be an orientable, compact $n$-dimensional, $n \geq 3$, manifold with boundary.
+Let $\Sigma_0$ be a union of components of $\partial M$.
+Suppose that $M$ satisfies the homotopy condition with respect to $\Sigma_0$ and that $\Sigma_0$ satisfies the cohomology condition.
+Then every closed, embedded hypersurface $\Sigma \subset M$ homologous to $\Sigma_0$ satisfies the cohomology condition. \end{lemma}

 In particular, by the preceding discussion, $\Sigma$ does not support a metric of positive scalar curvature.